earthhologenome/EHI_bioinformatics/docs/update_singlem.md

 # Patch AirTable
 Note that for some reason I couldn't get this to work on mjolnir, I was getting this error:
 `Error: Error in PATCH Error Code 422: Unprocessable entity.
-The request was well-formed but was unable to be followed due to semantic errors.
+The request was well-formed but was unable to be followed due to semantic errors.`

-Ensure that the column types in R are compatible with the column types of your Airtable table.` Therefore, you'll need to download the output data locally and run the following Rscript:
+Therefore, you'll need to download the output data locally and run the following Rscript:

 ```